Information about project titled 'How to handle missing data'

 |Supervisor(s):||Morten Wang Fagerland, Thor Einar Andersen|

-Background: In recent years, researchers have attempted to determine the effect of training load on injury risk.Sufficient sample size is necessary to estimate the effect with acceptable certainty.
+Background: In recent years, researchers have attempted to determine the effect of training load on sports injury risk.Sufficient sample size is necessary to estimate the effect with acceptable certainty.
 Missing data in training load measures causes reduced sample sizes and, in the worst-case scenario, introduces selection bias.
-So far, no study has provided a solution to missing training load measures.
+So far, no study has provided a solution to missing data in training load measures.

 Aim: Determine how missing data should be handled in training load and injury risk research.